THE MOOR

-From 1999 to 2007 there has been no grouse management at Langholm - apart from some muirburn and limited predator control associated with a nearby partridge shoot.
+From 1999 to 2007 there was no grouse management at Langholm - apart from some muirburn and limited predator control associated with a nearby partridge shoot.
 Most of the moor is grazed by sheep.
-The project will re-instate grouse management aiming to re-establish a driven grouse shoot so that the nature conservation objectives for the site can be acheived.
+The project is re-instating grouse management, aiming to re-establish a driven grouse shoot so that the nature conservation objectives for the site can be acheived.

 The Langholm-Newcastleton Hills SSSI and SPA comprises approximately 7,600 hectares of upland moor between the towns of Langholm and Newcastleton.
 The site is partly in the Scottish Borders and partly in Dumfries and Galloway.
 The vegetation is dominated by blanket mire, heather, and species-poor acidic grassland.
 There are small areas of broad-leaved wood associated with some streams.
 The hen harrier is the SPA qualifying feature.
 The notified features of the SSSI include the assemblage of upland habitats (including heather moorland, blanket bog, dwarf shrub heath, upland grassland, woodland and flushes), aggregations of breeding birds, and geology (Carboniferous-Permian igneous).